paulo-carvalho/paulo-carvalho.github.io/_posts/2015-03-01-xml-workshop-at-lehman-college.md

 ---
 layout: post
-title: "The Advantages & Disadvantages of Working from Home"
+title: "XML workshop at Lehman College"
 description: "A work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities."
-date: 2019-01-01
+date: 2015-03-01
 feature_image: images/desk.jpg
 tags: [tips, work]
 ---